Meet the Attorneys

 KIMBERLY A. WEIBRECHT, ESQ.

-With 17 years of legal experience in the New Hampshire Seacoast Area, including Dover, Rochester, and Portsmouth, I have tried and negotiated hundreds of civil and criminal cases.
+With 17 years of legal experience in the New Hampshire Seacoast Area, including Dover, Rochester, and Portsmouth, I have tried and negotiated hundreds of civil and criminal cases and lead the team of NH lawyers and NH attorneys in our Seacoast-based offices.
 My work has spanned District, Juvenile, and Superior courts and includes dozens of jury trials and bench trials, including high-stakes, complex felony jury trials.
 I have held several positions in the NH Judicial Branch and with Strafford County, and have worked as a national justice systems consultant and facilitator.
 My experience has given me varied perspectives of the legal system and has provided me with deep ties to the local Seacoast legal community and justice system.
 My long history of working within and representing clients through the justice system has led me to the conclusion that it is not the best forum within which to achieve many client goals.
 Fortunately, there are alternatives to conventional dispute resolution (or “litigation”) through the judicial system.
 I have dedicated the second half of my career to learning about and seeking training in the alternative dispute resolution (ADR) techniques of Mediation and Collaborative Law.

 In addition to my legal experience, I have a strong dedication to leadership in my legal/mediation community.
 My recent roles have included: Board Member and Co-Chair of the Collaborative Law Alliance of New Hampshire, Co-Chair of the New Hampshire Bar Association – Section of Dispute Resolution, Chair of the Seacoast Collaborative Divorce Professionals, President of the Strafford County Bar Association, Board Member of the Charles C. Doe Inns of Court, Board Member of the New Hampshire Public Defender.